 One study shows that those with high bone density broke their hips as frequently as those with osteoporosis.
 So if osteoporosis isn't the problem, what is?
 Ayurveda says weak bones can be due to poor nutrition, lack of exercise and inflexibility.
 Flexible bones bend; stiff bones break.

 To avoid the risks and expense of long-term pill use we can drink nourishing herbal teas, such as nettle and oatstraw, and mineral-rich soups combined with regular exercise to help create flexible, healthy bones.
 Fresh juices contain very little minerals.
 To extract minerals from plants we need heat.
 Cooking maximizes the minerals we can assimilate.
 This is why soups with kale are so beneficial.
-Some people drink bone broth soup for this as well.
+Putting a tablespoon of the herb, Horsetail, in your soup while cooking will help you to better assimilate the calcium in your food.

 Here is one remedy that you can do at home in the summer: soak one teaspoon of white sesame seeds in water overnight.
 The next morning, drain the water and chew the seeds slowly.
 During winter, don't soak the seeds.
 Every morning just chew one teaspoon slowly.